BenLucasLawsWEX/foam-demo/presentation/02 - Agenda.md

 # 02 - Agenda

 ## The Zettelkasten method
-- What is it?
+- What it is
-- What makes it different?
+- What makes it different
+- How you can employ it in your day-to-day work

 ## Using Visual Studio Code as a note taking tool
 - Walkthrough of my note-taking workspace